scrabbletank/farhome-rules/spacehome/rulesdoc.md

 A bunch of ideas for feats, in no particular order.

 **Close Combat**
-You add 3 successes to Reflex saves against attacks, abilities, or effects that are adjacent to you.
+You add 2 successes to Reflex and Toughness saves against ranged attacks, abilities, or effects from an adjacent creature.

 **Heavy Loadout**
 Your Loadout Limit is increased by 3.